-Where has your money been going and what is it doing for the community?
+Where has your money been going and what is it doing for your community?

-The Maria Tiberi Foundation has taken the generous donations of our supporters and has provided driving simulators to the following organizations:
+The Maria Tiberi Foundation has taken the generous donations of our supporters and has provided 20 driving simulators to the following organizations.
+Three more are currently on order.

-1 simulator was given to the New Albany Police Department
+1 simulator was given to the New Albany Police Department.
+This simulator was fully funded by a donation from the New Albany Community Foundation.

 1 simulator was given to the Newark Police Department